patelpalak8176/Login-with-Facebook/README.md

                 var fb = new FacebookClient(accessToken);
                 dynamic myInfo = fb.Get(Constants.FacebookRequiredPermissions); // specify the fields
             }
-[12:00:32 PM | Edited 11:59:34 AM] Palak K. Patel:  In Login Controller add following
+In Login Controller add following

  // Used for XSRF protection when adding external logins
         /// <summary>